Joe-Spencer/fusion-code/readme.md

 ### Triangulator:
 Script that generates a series of triangles from a CSV file.
 This is useful for measuring a compound radius.

-### Bryce 3D
+### Bryce 3D:
 Add-in that attempts to replicate some of the unique features of Bryce 3D into Fusion.
 Currently only terrain generation is implemented.

-### PackageManager
+### PackageManager:
-Helps install packages for Fusion 360's Python environment.It reads packages to install from a requirements.txt file then attempts to locate all Fusion 360 Python executables and install the packages for each one.
+Helps install packages for Fusion 360's Python environment.
+It reads packages to install from a requirements.txt file then attempts to locate all Fusion 360 Python executables and install the packages for each one.

 ### Spheres:
 Just for fun.
 Makes 100 randomly sized non-intersecting spheres.